WFXR: Grant ownership

-On September 15, 1993, WVFT and WJPR were purchased by Grant Communications, owned by UHF television pioneer Milton Grant.
+On September 15, 1993, WVFT and WJPR were purchased by Grant Communications, owned by Milton Grant.
 The sale to Grant came after Carney and Ash opted to split their interests in Roanoke–Lynchburg TV Acquisition Corporation.
 In October 1993, WVFT had its call letters changed to WFXR-TV.
 Grant also upgraded the station's equipment, and the Fox network itself matured during the first years of Grant ownership.

 WJPR–WFXR became a secondary affiliate of The WB in 1999, when the network ceased airing its programming on Superstation WGN nationally.
 Programs aired in overnight hours until February 1, 2001, when WJPR/WFXR launched a cable-only WB affiliate known as "WBVA-TV" and seen on Cox Communications channel 5.
 It was also announced at that time that "WBVA" would become a full-power service on channel 21 in May 2001, though instead it was broadcast as a subchannel from the WJPR transmitter beginning in April 2002.
 In 2006, when The WB and UPN merged into The CW, channels 21 and 27 obtained the rights to the affiliation in the market, with the cable channel going by "WCW5-TV" and the call letters on channel 21 changing to WWCW.
 As early as 2007, The CW was airing in high definition from the WWCW transmitter and in standard definition from the WFXR transmitter (and vice versa for Fox), ensuring coverage of both services in the Roanoke and Lynchburg areas.